Leptopelis fiziensis

 Leptopelis fiziensis, also known as the Mokanga forest tree frog or Fizi tree frog, is a species of frog in the family Arthroleptidae.
-It is known from the Democratic Republic of the Congo and Tanzania, on both sides of Lake Tanganyika, and it is likely to occur in Burundi, in between the two know areas of distribution.
+It is known from the Democratic Republic of the Congo and Tanzania, on both sides of Lake Tanganyika, and it is likely to occur in Burundi, in between the two known areas of distribution.

 Distribution and taxonomy

 Leptopelis fiziensis was first described as a subspecies of Leptopelis modestus, based on specimens from the Fizi Territory in the eastern Democratic Republic of the Congo.
 Later on it has also been recorded in western Tanzania.
 However, recent molecular work suggests that its closest relative is Leptopelis karissimbensis rather than Leptopelis modestus.
 Moreover, some of the Tanzanian records might refer to another species.

 Description

 Adult males measure 30–38 mm and females, based on a single specimen, 46 mm in snout–vent length.
 The tympanum is small.
 Digital discs are large.
 The dorsum is red-brown to brown, with darker patterning and tiny light specks.
 The ventrum is greyish while the femurs are reddish.
 The iris is golden.
 Males have a greyish throat.

 The male advertisement call is a series of two or three clacks/pulses sounding like "quack-quack".